-You can see all the lectionary readings for the Proper 21, Year A by clicking here.
-I have chosen to discuss the passage from the Gospel of Matthew.
+You can see all the lectionary readings for the Fourth Sunday in Lent, Year C by clicking here.
+I have chosen to discuss the passage from the Gospel of Luke.

 This week’s reading is one I wrote about when I used to prepare curriculum based on the lectionary for our church school, so I’m mostly using that here.

 Most of us probably know the story of the prodigal son.
 I wasn’t even exactly sure what the word “prodigal” meant, in spite of my familiarity with this parable.
 Honestly, I’m sure most of us don’t use the word much except in the context of this particular story, either.
 I actually just looked it up and it didn’t even mean what I thought it meant.
 I thought it was something like “describing someone who deserts someone or something else and then comes back” but I guess that was just the influence of this parable.
 The real definition is: “Spending money or resources freely and recklessly; wastefully extravagant.”
 So much for my degree in English.